Volcano: Lava flows

 Mafic lava flows show two varieties of surface texture: ʻAʻa (pronounced [ˈʔaʔa]) and pāhoehoe ([paːˈho.eˈho.e]), both Hawaiian words. ʻAʻa is characterized by a rough, clinkery surface and is the typical texture of cooler basalt lava flows.
 Pāhoehoe is characterized by its smooth and often ropey or wrinkly surface and is generally formed from more fluid lava flows.
 Pāhoehoe flows are sometimes observed to transition to ʻaʻa flows as they move away from the vent, but never the reverse.

 More silicic lava flows take the form of block lava, where the flow is covered with angular, vesicle-poor blocks.
 Rhyolitic flows typically consist largely of obsidian.

 Tephra

 Tephra is made when magma inside the volcano is blown apart by the rapid expansion of hot volcanic gases.
 Magma commonly explodes as the gas dissolved in it comes out of solution as the pressure decreases when it flows to the surface.
 These violent explosions produce particles of material that can then fly from the volcano.
 Solid particles smaller than 2 mm in diameter (sand-sized or smaller) are called volcanic ash.

 Tephra and other volcaniclastics (shattered volcanic material) make up more of the volume of many volcanoes than do lava flows.
 Volcaniclastics may have contributed as much as a third of all sedimentation in the geologic record.
 The production of large volumes of tephra is characteristic of explosive volcanism.

-Types of volcanic eruptions
+Dissection

+Through natural processes, mainly erosion, so much of the solidified erupted material that makes up the mantle of a volcano may be stripped away that its inner anatomy becomes apparent.
+Using the metaphor of biological anatomy, such a process is called "dissection".
+When the volcano is extinct, a plug forms on its vent, over time due to erosion, the volcanic cone slowly erodes away leaving the resistant lava plug intact.
+Cinder Hill, a feature of Mount Bird on Ross Island, Antarctica, is a prominent example of a dissected volcano.
+Volcanoes that were, on a geological timescale, recently active, such as for example Mount Kaimon in southern Kyūshū, Japan, tend to be undissected.
+Devils Tower in Wyoming is a famous example of exposed volcanic plug.